Timonwa/techroadmap/README.md

 # Tech Roadmap

 ⭐ Please click the star above on our repo, it keeps me motivated.
+You can also follow us on [Twitter](https://twitter.com/techroadmap__).🙂

 [Tech Roadmap](https://techroadmap.netlify.app) is a free online resource on careers in the tech industry.
 Anyone who wants to break or transition into the tech industry or has already broken into it,